About Phoenix

 Growing up I had never been interested in therapy because I don’t believe in pathologizing people.
 I walked into one psychology class in high school and walked out halfway through.
 I quit the class that same day.
 It remains the only class I’ve ever quit.

-Becoming the Intuitive Healer
+Becoming an Intuitive Healer

 Selenite, amethyst, and quartz crystals are glowing in soft candlelight.
 They stand in front of an open healing book.
 Therapy in the bay area with Joyful Empath offers support for those who are on their own journey through therapy.
 I am an east bay area therapist offers intuitive healing, HSP therapy in berkeley, online therapy in San Francisco, CA, spiritual therapy, and other services!
 If you're looking for "empath therapists near me", contact me today to get the support you deserve!